Udyz/wplace-mod/README.md

 # wplace-mod
- A userscript to become fake admin on Wplace.live
+A userscript to become an admin on Wplace.live

 **Unlock some features**